ljonesfl/bump/README.md

     bump

+Typing bump by itself in a directory containing a version.json file will show the current version on the command line.

+e.g.

+0.1.4

+If the version contains a build number > 0 then it will show the build also.

+e.g.

+0.1.4 (15)

 #### Incrementing Version Elements

 Performing an increment action reads the file, increments the requested element and writes the file back out.
 This is ideal for automated release scripts.

+build:

+    bump --build

 patch: